bartekmo/Fortigate_CNF_Training/docs/readme.md

 Note the access key and secret.

 ### Subscribe to the ubuntu-jammy
 Goto `https://aws.amazon.com/marketplace/pp?sku=47xbqns9xujfkkjt189a13aqe` and subscribe and accept the terms.
+Subscribe this too 'https://aws.amazon.com/marketplace/pp/prodview-o5bowpuwmx3ng'

 ### Clone the LAB repo
 Clone following repo in `/environment` in your Cloud9 env